tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 	* methods of class `B` will have access to private and protected members of `A`;
 * Friendships are not transitive or reciprocal.
 If that behavior is desired, then both classes will need a friendship
 * Inheritance is declared like : `class derived : public base {...};`
-	* If the access modifier is more restrictive than `public` then more accessible members of the base class will be made more restrictive in the derived class. i.e.  `public` can become `private` or `protected` but not the other way around
+	* If the access modifier applied to the base class is more restrictive than `public` then more accessible members of the base class will be made more restrictive in the derived class. i.e.  `public` can become `private` or `protected` but not the other way around
 * `protected` access means that the class and derived class have access
+* Some things are not inherited:
+	* constructors and destructors
+	* assignment operator members
+	* friendships
+	* private members
 *

 ## Other Language Features
 ## C++ Standard Library